cbrands/capstone-mlnd/capstone_proposal.md

 # Machine Learning Engineer Nanodegree
 ## Capstone Proposal
 Charles Brands
-June 3, 2018
+June 11, 2018

 ## Introduction
-This project wil use image analysis to classify twelf different species of plants.
+This project will use image analysis to classify twelve different species of plants.
 The dataset comes from the [Plant Seedlings Classification](https://www.kaggle.com/c/plant-seedlings-classification) competition.

 ### Domain Background
 Farmers have been spraying their fields with herbicides for decades to reduce weeds.
 So far one herbicide mixture was used  to spray an entire field.
 This is not a very effective approach.
 Massive usage of herbicides are expensive, bad for the environment and may lead to resistance in the weeds.
 Also a herbicide mixture that is effective against one species of weed can have little or no effect on another species.
-Not to mention that the herbicide may be damaging tothe crop it is supposed to protect.
+Not to mention that the herbicide may be damaging to the crop it is supposed to protect.

 Aarhus University in Denmark is working on a project to create weed maps of a field from a [tractor](https://vision.eng.au.dk/roboweedmaps/) to pinpoint where a certain species of weed resides on a field.
 They have released [a dataset](https://vision.eng.au.dk/plant-seedlings-dataset/) of images of 960 unique plants belonging to 12 species at several growth stages.

 Kaggle is hosting this dataset as a Kaggle competition in order to give it wider exposure and to give the community an opportunity to experiment with different image recognition techniques.

 ### My motivation
 Growing up in a rural area of the Netherlands I realize that food production is extremely labor intensive and uses significant amounts of herbicides to kill weeds.
-If a deep learning algorithm could distinguise the weeds from the disered plants then herbicides could be more efficiently and therefore more sparringly used.
+If a deep learning algorithm could distinguish the weeds from the disired plants then herbicides could be more efficiently and therefore more sparingly used.

+Secondly this project is about image classification using a neural network and that field is very hot right now.

 ### Problem Statement
 For this project we have to detect which species of plant is in the picture.
 Each image contains one seedling which has to be classified into one of twelve categories.
 The kaggle competition closed three months ago but I can evaluate any solution by measuring the mean multi-class [F1](https://en.wikipedia.org/wiki/F1_score) score run against the given test data set just as in the original [Kaggle competition](https://www.kaggle.com/c/plant-seedlings-classification#evaluation).